-So, from 1st March 2017 at least 50% of members who are entitled to vote must do so; and a majority must vote yes for a valid mandate (e.g. if 100 members are balloted, then at least 50 must vote and 26 of those must vote yes).
+So, from 1st March 2017, at least 50% of members who are entitled to vote must do so; a majority must vote yes for a valid mandate (e.g. if 100 members are balloted, then at least 50 must vote and 26 of those must vote yes).

 A short time limit for industrial action from the date of the ballot was proposed (currently it is indefinite as long as the dispute is still ‘live’) by the original Act.
-This time limited will now be extended to 6 months, or 9 months if both sides agree, from 1st March 2017.
+This time limited will now be extended to six months, or nine months if both sides agree, from 1st March 2017.

 The original Act introduced a 40% support threshold for strike action in essential public services – health, fire, education, transport and border security services (this is retained in the new bill but more details are given in the government accompanying guidance).
 So, for examples, if 100 members are balloted, 50 must vote and at least 40 members must vote yes.